 Parentco is the indirect parent company of the Issuer and conducts no other business or operations other than its ownership of the equity interests of the Issuer and its other direct and indirect subsidiaries.
 Unless otherwise indicated or the context otherwise requires, all financial statements and financial information included in this Quarterly Report are the financial statements and financial information of Parentco and not the Issuer.
-We note that the Q1'21 results presented are only inclusive of K1 Group financials and are presented based on French GAAP, while Q1'22 results are representative of post-acquisition Parentco results and are presented based on Luxembourg GAAP.
+We note that the results presented for the three and nine months ended September 30, 2021 are only inclusive of K1 Group financials and are presented based on French GAAP, while results presented for the three and nine months ended September 30, 2022 are representative of post-acquisition Parentco results and are presented based on Luxembourg GAAP.